 15 stacker bricks

 The picture on the box shows the bricks set up to look like a multi story car park so that’s what we replicated first.
-The tiddler who is 6 found this easy enough to build on his own which was a nice surprise as usually he needs help so the fact he could take the lead on this build was lovely.
+The tiddler, who is 6, found this easy enough to build on his own which was a nice surprise as usually he needs help with building specific designs so the fact he could take the lead on this build was lovely.

-It didn’t take long to build and the ramps where easy to set up as they just pop out and then back in again which makes it easy to store and we also found that the tiddlers small match box cars were the perfect size to use in it.
+It didn’t take long to build and the ramps where easy to set up as they just pop out and then back in again which makes it easy to store.
+We also found that the tiddlers small match box cars were the perfect size to use in it.

-After a while of playing various renditions of car parks, car races and car hide and seek we took it a part and got out the boys every growing box of bricks to see if we could add to it and amazingly these strictly briks are compatible with out brick brands which meant we then spent a further hour building a house with ramps and secret hide outs.
+After a while of playing various renditions of car parks, car races and car hide and seek we took it a part and got out the boys every growing box of Lego to see if we really could use the two sets together as I wasn’t convinced we would be able to.
+But amazingly these strictly briks are absolutely compatible with Lego, which meant we then spent a further hour building a house with ramps and secret hide outs!

-The strictly brik range is really affordable and is available from amazon in various packs including this one and a tower building game that looks great fun and may just feature on the boys Christmas list this year.
+The strictly briks are really affordable and are available from amazon in various packs including this one and a tower building game that looks great fun and may just feature on the boys Christmas list this year.